 Estonian food is a little hard to place, but I’d largely characterise it as being like a

-As you can tell, we’re fans.
+As you can tell, we’re fans of living in Estonia.
 If it weren’t for the winter, everyone would move there in a jiffy.

 We’re likely to go back